yuriyyakym/awai/README.md

 [Scenario](/scenario) is a powerful helper which helps to describe complex logics and events sequences using async functions.

-Awai helps with organizing asynchronous logics and handling race conditions with ease, and it's main goal is to completely extract business logics from UI layer.
+Awai helps with organizing asynchronous logics and handling race conditions with ease, and its main goal is to completely extract business logics from UI layer.

 ## Installation